G. Wayne Miller

 G. Wayne Miller (born June 12, 1954) is an American author, journalist and filmmaker.
-He is a faculty member at Salve Regina University's Pell Center for International Relations and Public Policy, in Newport, Rhode Island, where he is co-founder and director of the Story in the Public Square program and co-host and co-producer of the national PBS/SiriusXM Radio show by the same name.
+He is a faculty member at Salve Regina University's Pell Center for International Relations and Public Policy, in Newport, Rhode Island, where he is co-founder and director of the Story in the Public Square program and co-producer of the national PBS/SiriusXM Radio show by the same name.

 Early life

 Miller is the last child and only son of the late Roger L. Miller, an airplane mechanic, and Mary M. Miller, a homemaker.
 He was raised in Wakefield, Massachusetts, where he attended Saint Joseph School.
 He graduated in 1972 from St. John's Preparatory School in Danvers, Massachusetts, where he was co-editor of his high school newspaper and also co-wrote and published an underground newspaper.
 Miller graduated cum laude from Harvard College in 1976.